ntbloom/mobydicksay/README.md

-# Whalesay
+# Dicksay
-Cowsay cowfiles with whale ASCII art
+Cowsay cowfiles with Moby Dick themed ASCII art

+### Now accepting pull requests from the artistically-inclined

 ### To use

-Place or symlink included cowfiles in appropriate directory, typically /usr/share/cowsay or /usr/games/cowsay
+Symlink cowfiles to appropriate directory, typically /usr/share/cowsay or /usr/games/cowsay

 Run your favorite command and enjoy